Defluencer/dit/defluencer-cli/README.md

 ## Configuration
 config.json will be created automatically when creating beacon.
 - Input socket address is the IP and Port the app will listen for FFMPEG on.
-- Topics are used for live stream and chat.

 ## FFMPEG
 - Output must be HLS.